Durley Chine

 The beachside car park in Durley Chine.

 Durley Chine is a Blue Flag beach and chine in Bournemouth, Dorset in England.
-It is to the west of Bournemouth Town Centre, north of West Cliff, and east of Westbourne.
+It is to the west of Bournemouth Town Centre, near West Cliff, and east of Westbourne.

 Landscape

 On clear days views of the Isle of Wight and Old Harry Rocks can be seen.
+Durley Chine gives its name to the Durley Dean Hotel.

 Facilities

 Along the beach there are beach huts and a Harvester, known as the Durley Inn.

 In 2024, the Durley Chine Environmental Hub was constructed by Canadian firm WSP Global.

 Politics

 Durley Chine is part of the Bournemouth West parliamentary constituency.